kshly/My-Coding-Practices/readme.md

 # Algorithms
-### Explanation of different algorithms for Interviews and Coding challenges .
+### Explanation of different algorithms in Python for Interviews and Coding challenges .